sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/welcome.md

-# Welcome to the Understanding and Using AI Workflows with FOLIO pre-confereence
+# Welcome to the AI-Powered Workflows in FOLIO pre-conference workshop

 ## Introductions
-Please introduce yourself, your institution, and answer this question.
+Please introduce yourself, your institution, and answer this question:

 ## What outcomes are you hoping to get out of this workshop?

 My name is Jeremy Nelson and I am a software engineer at Stanford University Libraries.
-My expectations for outcomes include starting requirements and development on the `edge-ai` backend FOLIO module and gauge interest among the workshop participants on follow-up activities in the FOLIO community for AI-related work and functionality.
+My expectations for outcomes include:
+* Starting requirements and development on the `edge-ai` backend FOLIO module
+* Gauge interest among the workshop participants and explore potential for collaboration on AI-related work and functionality within the FOLIO community.

 ## Survey of direct AI usage
 Within in the FOLIO AI workshop participants, who has done or used AI in the following